 Which one handles delivery-app receipts?

-Fango reads Wolt, Foodora, Deliveroo, UberEats and Instacart receipts, plus PDFs from supermarket online shops.
+Fango reads Wolt, Foodora, Instacart and supermarket-delivery PDFs from chains like Tesco, Ocado, Sainsbury's, K-Ruoka and many others.
 Other apps in this list don't have a comparable workflow — they expect manual or barcode input.

 Can I migrate my list between apps?